Center Team

 Naomi Strongin, Vice President

 Naomi brings extensive experience in program development and management, grantmaking, and relationship building to this role.
 Naomi joined The Foundation in 2009 with a background in direct social services and fundraising.
-As a Program Officer, Senior Program Officer, and Associate Director of the Center, Naomi has directly managed The Foundation’s Cutting Edge Grants, General Community Grants, Israel Grants, Capital Grants, and Racial Equity Grants programs.
-She also was integrally involved in leading The Foundation’s response to the pandemic in 2020-2021, spearheading our Covid-19 Response Grants and Reimagine Grants programs that provided nearly $12 million in support of close to 100 nonprofits for pressing needs.
 She has guided hundreds of donors on a diverse range of philanthropic topics with her expertise in engaging next generations in philanthropy, multi-gen giving, charitable mission & vision development, and giving interest-area issues such as early childhood development, economic development in Israel, and the Jewish nonprofit landscape in Los Angeles.

-Naomi earned her Masters in Social Work with a concentration in Community Organizing, Planning and Administration from the University of Southern California, and her Bachelor of Arts in Human Development from UC San Diego.
-She is a Certified 21/64 Philanthropic Advisor.
+Naomi earned her Master’s in Social Work with a concentration in Community Organizing, Planning and Administration from the University of Southern California, and her Bachelor of Arts in Human Development from UC San Diego.
+She is a Certified 21/64 Philanthropic Advisor and she has been published in the Jewish Journal, LA Daily News, and eJewish Philanthropy.
+Naomi lives in Tarzana with her husband Seth and 3 children.

 Warren Fong, Senior Program Officer

-Warren earned a master's of fine arts in Creative Writing and a bachelor's degree in English from the University of California Irvine.
-He is a Certified 21/64 Philanthropic Advisor.
+Warren earned his master’s in fine art in poetry at the UC Irvine and has a bachelor’s degree in English.
+He is a certified 21/64 Philanthropic Advisor.

 Sara Hahn, Senior Program Officer

-As Senior Program Officer at The Foundation’s Center for Designed Philanthropy, Sara Hahn provides philanthropic advising to The Foundation’s donor families and manages institutional grants in Los Angeles and Israel.
+As Senior Program Officer at The Foundation’s Center for Designed Philanthropy, Sara Hahn provides philanthropic advising to The Foundation’s donor families and manages institutional grants.

 Sara’s path has taken her to Vilnius, Lithuania, where she worked in the Office of the President of Dalia Grybauskaite; to Mumbai, India, where she worked for a women’s rights organization; and to Jerusalem, where she received a Dorot Fellowship for leadership development.
 Prior to The Foundation, she oversaw grants portfolios at MAZON: A Jewish Response to Hunger and the Claims Conference, and worked in communications at American Jewish World Service.
 She is an alumna of the Rockwood Leadership Institute and a Certified 21/64 Philanthropic Advisor.